• Home

 Jjajangmyeon recipe, which is Korean Style Noodles in thick Black Bean Sauce is a popular dish from Korea.
 But interestingly, it originated in China.

-The noodles have a rich black sauce, but don't be fooled by its looks.
+The thick noodles are coated with a rich black sauce, but don't be fooled by its looks.
 This paste is mixed in with slightly sweet soybeans (which is called chunjang) to balance out the flavor.

-Even if it's your first time making Korean food good news, this is super easy to make!
+Even if it's your first time making this popular korean-chinese noodle dish, good news!
+It is super easy to make!

 🗒️ Ingredients